 Mondelez and the self-delusion of brand purpose

-The Ad Contrarian minces no words reacting to Mondelez's new 'Humaning' approach to marketing: "In any sober industry the perpetrators of this nonsense would be taken out back by grown-ups and beaten to a pulp."
+No words are minced in the reaction to Cadbury owner Mondelez's new 'Humaning' approach to marketing: "In any sober industry the perpetrators of this nonsense would be taken out back by grown-ups and beaten to a pulp."

 Sign in to continue